 What is SEER and HSPF?

-SEER is an efficiency guideline for air conditioners, and the bigger the number, the better it is.
-The difference between 23.5 and 26 is not great however, and the efficiency changes depending on the model.
+SEER is an efficiency guideline for ACs, and the bigger the number, the better it is.
+The difference between 23.5 and 26 is not astounding however, and the efficiency changes depending on the model.
 On the other hand, HSPF is a rating system that stands for "heating seasonal performance factor" and is designed to grade heat pumps.
-It tells you how efficient the unit is at heating.
-We can see from these examples by looking at the SEER rating, air conditioners are mostly equal, if not even better depending on the model you choose.
-The largest difference between them is that heat pumps can also heat your home while an AC cannot.
+It tells you how efficient the system is at heating.
+Notice from these examples that as far as energy effiency goes, air conditioners are mostly equal, if not even better depending on the model you choose.
+The largest difference between them is that heat pumps can also warm up your home while an AC can't.

 Does climate matter for heat pumps?